 - live together in the state of Texas as spouses after the agreement to be married has been reached and

-- to hold out to other people in the community that you are married persons.
+- to hold out to other people in the community that you are married.

-Let’s begin today’s blog post with a discussion of how prior courts have found persons to have held out to others that they are married.
+Let's begin today's blog post discussing how prior courts have found persons to have held out to others that they are married.

 Simply telling someone every so often that you and your spouse are married will not suffice.
-Consistently making comments to neighbors and people in your community that you both are married to one another is a good way to show that you are married.
-If you introduce yourselves repeatedly that you are married at every opportunity that, too, will go a long way to showing that you are married.
+Consistently making comments to neighbors and people in your community that you both are married to one another is an excellent way to show that you are married.
+If you introduce yourselves repeatedly that you are married at every opportunity, that, too, will go a long way to showing that you are married.

 On a more formal level:

 - filing your taxes as married filing jointly rather than as a separate filing can assist in finding you are common-law married to your spouse.